Online Writing Communities Have Mushroomed

 Owners present a description of their site as: “Content creation and discovery platform where users can come to express their opinions, meet like-minded individuals and be compensated for their posts.”
 My experience with this site has been mixed.
 When my short posts were published it was a good feeling.
 When people commented it felt even better.
 When they underwent their cha … cha … cha … changes, it was all good.
 My criticism?
 Could never really understand what was going on from the management and staff's perspective, except for one guy who would occasionally write about their plans for the future.
 400 characters (not words), minimum; cash out $50.
 My info is as of August 2015.
 Some people stay.
 Some people leave.
 Tried the platform several times.
 Finally gave up and moved on.
 The environment was somewhat nebulous.

-Just like the guy says in the video below.
 You get paid for your “two cents” on almost any topic.
+200 words, minimum.
 The owners created it be a social media network where you have friends and followers.
-The pay per view feature is what keeps most members happy to be there.
+The pay per view feature is what attracted me to the site but they no longer offer PPV (see below).
+I still like the site though.
+It has a revenue share plan and allows affiliate referral links.
+(See notes on partner site: Writedge.)

 Really like this site.
 500 characters (not words), minimum for your short posts.
 You earn “coins” and you can check your bank all the time.
 Cash out is $20.
 Persona Paper was created sort of as a competitor or rather a response to Bubblews and many unhappy campers moved into the neighborhood.
 Nice community.
 Site owners don't seem to be as responsive as they were in the past.
 Not sure if the community will stay up and running.
 For now, the experience is very worthwhile.